SFDO-Tooling/CumulusCI/docs/tasks.rst

 ``--num_records NUMRECORDS``
 	 *Optional*

-	 How many records to generate: total number of opportunities.
+	 Target number of records.
+You will get at least this many records, but may get more.
+The recipe will always execute to completion, so if it creates 3 records per execution and you ask for 5, you will get 6.

 ``--num_records_tablename NUMRECORDSTABLENAME``
 	 *Optional*

-	 A string representing which table to count records in.
+	 A string representing which table determines when the recipe execution is done.

 ``--batch_size BATCHSIZE``
 	 *Optional*